-In order to graduate from Pleasant HS in less than four years, a student must complete the same quantity of work required of all students who graduate from Pleasant HS.
-In order to graduate in less than four years, a student must have maintained a 3.0 GPA for all work completed.
+To graduate from Pleasant HS in less than four years, a student must complete the same quantity of work required of all students who graduate from Pleasant HS.
+To graduate in less than four years, a student must have maintained a 3.0 GPA for all work completed.